 If you wanna finish a little fancy, you can sprinkle over some fresh pomegranate arils and lime zest.
 For my non AIP peeps, a pinch of red pepper flakes in the glaze would give it a nice hint of heat that would be lovely with the sweetness of the honey.

 (Choose a pomegranate molasses without added sugars or other additives.
-The only ingredient should be pomegranate juice, like this one.)Print
+The only ingredient should be pomegranate juice.)Print

 Caramelized Crispy Brussels Sprouts with Honey Pomegranate Glaze